Why should I golf?

 Golf can be an extremely frustrating game, but don’t sweat it!
 Stay focused on the fact that you are outside in beautiful weather, getting some exercise, and hanging out with some good friends!

 For some tips and tricks, we recommend checking out the “Sunday Swing” video lesson series here.
 Nick Winters, Golf Professional, gives many useful techniques for different golf shots in the series.
-Also visit our Calendar to find out when the next Free Instruction Sunday is, or Contact Fairfield Hills Golf Course to schedule a lesson!
+Also visit our lessons page to find out about adult and youth lessons with our resident golf instructor Patrick Tracy or Contact Fairfield Hills Golf Course to schedule a lesson!

 Golf Etiquette 101